yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Appendix-A.md

 In this task, you will create an RDP connection to your JumpBox virtual machine (VM), and disable Internet Explorer Enhanced Security Configuration.

-> **NOTE**: You do not need to wait for SQL MI to finish provisioning to complete the remaining tasks.
+> **Note**: You do not need to wait for SQL MI to finish provisioning to complete the remaining tasks.

-1. When your JumpBox VM provisioning completes, naving to the the [Azure portal](https://portal.azure.com) and select **Resource groups** in the Azure navigation pane, and then select the hands-on-lab-SUFFIX resource group from the list.
+1. When your JumpBox VM provisioning completes, navigate to the [Azure portal](https://portal.azure.com) and select **Resource groups** in the Azure navigation pane, and then select the hands-on-lab-SUFFIX resource group from the list.

     ![Resource groups is selected in the Azure navigation pane and the "hands-on-lab-SUFFIX" resource group is highlighted.](./media/resource-groups.png "Resource groups list")